Museum Pasifika

-Museum Pasifika (Nusa Dua Bali) is an art museum in Bali, Indonesia.
-It presents the Asian Pacific’s variety of cultural artefacts.
+Museum Pasifika is an art museum in Nusa Dua, Bali, Indonesia.
+Its collection focuses on art and cultural material from the Asia-Pacific region.

-The museum was founded in 2006 by Moetaryanto P and Philippe Augier, and designed Popo Danes.
+The museum was founded in 2006 by Moetaryanto P. and Philippe Augier.
+Its building was designed by Popo Danes.

+Collection

-The museum's collection includes more than 600 artworks by 200 artists from 25 countries.
-The museum has a number of galleries:
+The museum's collection includes more than 600 works by approximately 200 artists from 25 countries.
+The permanent collection is arranged across a series of galleries devoted to Indonesian, European, Asian and Pacific art: